uib/iam-scim/gw/doc/frontpage.md

 ## Events

-Updates to the objects exposed in this API is signaled by evenst to the IntArk MQ and follows the proposed "[SCIM Event Extension](https://tools.ietf.org/html/draft-hunt-scim-notify-00) structure.
+Updates to the objects exposed in this API is signaled by events to the IntArk MQ and follows the proposed [SCIM Event Extension](https://tools.ietf.org/html/draft-hunt-scim-notify-00) structure.
 These events look like this:

 ```
 {